Gad in the Bible

 Verse ConceptsConquestBeyond JordanGentile Rulers

-And the land of the Giblites, and all Lebanon, toward the sunrise, from Baal-gad under Mount Hermon to the border of Hamath,
+and the land of the Gebalite, and all Lebanon, toward the east, from Baal-gad below Mount Hermon to the entrance of Hamath.

 Verse ConceptsLand, As A Divine ResponsibilityBeyond JordanReuben Gad And Half Manasseh